apache/calcite-avatica/site/_docs/howto.md

 # Make sure that there are no junk files in the sandbox
 git clean -xn

-./mvnw -Papache-release clean install
+./gradlew -Pasf publish
 {% endhighlight %}

-When the dry-run has succeeded, change `install` to `deploy`.

-## Making a release (for Calcite committers)
+## Making a release candidate (for Calcite committers)

 Before you start: